Name Manager in Excel (Basic and Applications)

 Excel’s Name Manager: 5 Different Scenarios

-In the previous part, we have already created a named range called “Sales”.
+In the previous section, we created a named range called “Sales”.
 Using Name Manager, we can also edit, delete, and filter Excel names.
-The following examples and explanations show each type.

 • Select the named range of the working worksheet and click Edit.